QuenumGerald/sparq/certora/README.md

 ## Markets

-The Morpho Blue contract is a singleton contract that defines different markets.
+The Sparq contract is a singleton contract that defines different markets.
-Markets on Morpho Blue depend on a pair of assets, the loan token that is supplied and borrowed, and the collateral token.
+Markets on Sparq depend on a pair of assets, the loan token that is supplied and borrowed, and the collateral token.
 Taking out a loan requires to deposit some collateral, which stays idle in the contract.
 Additionally, every loan token that is not borrowed also stays idle in the contract.
 This is verified by the following property: